PiyushKumar-18-AI/GeoZapp-EVC-India/README.md

 The search for "electric car" is at an all-time high, according to Google Trends, with queries more than tripling since 2009.
 This is a positive sign that the world is shifting to electric automobiles (EVs).

+## The innovation in this application:-

+There aren’t many charging facilities for electric vehicles (EVs).
+If you don’t know where you need to charge your electric vehicle, you might not be able to find it.
+Our initiative intends to assist street-based charging stations in detecting electric vehicles based on their location so that they may receive better location assistance.

 ## Other Resources to Our Application

 You can find a <b>Blog</b> on the Journey and what we have learnt on https://piyushkumar000018.medium.com/geozapp-evc-india-5306925b03d0